us-ferferga/status-infraestructure-test/README.md

 ### Installation prerequisites

-Before starting with the installation it is necessary to install the following tools:
+Before starting with the installation it is necessary to install or upgrade the following tools:

 - Docker: You can find the installation guide for your operating system [here](https://docs.docker.com/get-docker/).

-- Docker-compose: You can find the installation guide for your operating system [here](https://docs.docker.com/compose/install/).

 > [!CAUTION]
 > This installation includes a `.env.deploy` file that must be partially filled in by the user.
 In order to use the application correctly, you must enter this .env: